Flipper5001/pwa-text-editor/README.md

 ## Installation Instructions

 Please follow these steps when running this application. <br/><br/>1. git clone the repository to your local machine. <br/>2.
 In terminal, CD into the application's folder. <br/>3.
 Type and enter 'npm install' to install the dependencies. <br/>4.
-CD into the server folder and type and enter 'npm install' to install the server dependencies. <br/>5.
+CD into the server folder and client folder and type and enter 'npm install' to install those dependencies. <br/>5.
 Back in the application folder, type and enter 'npm run start' to run the application, the application will be live on your localhost.

 ## Usage Information